RicoGuerra/Programming-Language-Training/README.md

 # Programming-Language-Training
-In this repository I am trying to explore and get to know as many programming languages as possible.
+In this repository I am trying to explore and get to know as many programming languages (and possibly also frameworks) as possible.
 In order to do that I try to implement the same simple scenario in each language.

 I use the same scenario because that way, hopefully, I will be able to compare different aspects of the languages better.
 Also for the sake of comparison I'll also implement the scenario in programming languages that I know quite well such as Java, C#, C++ etc.